turingschool/mod-0-project-fe/section1/reflection.md

 8. Think of a site or app you use frequently.
 Where do you think the developers used concatenation?

 I like to play an online card game that matches you up with a remote opponent.
-When you are matched the loding screen displays you and your opponents screen names.
+When you are matched the loading screen displays you and your opponents screen names.
 I imagine it may look something like this:
 ```
 (firstOpponent + " VS " + secondOpponent);
 ```